waiyanhein/react-multi-checkbox-select/README.md

             options={this.state.countryList}
       />

+#### Using custom checkboxes

+Sometimes, you might want to  use you own components for the checkboxes.
+You can do so by using the customCheckedCheckbox and customUncheckedCheckbox props.

+    customCheckedCheckbox={<CheckedCheckboxComponent />}
+    customUncheckedCheckbox={<UncheckedCheckboxComponent />}

+Note: you need to provide both props, customCheckedCheckbox and customUncheckedCheckbox if you are using custom components for the checkboxes.

 #### This is what it looks like after some basic customising on the CSS.
 You can style it to look like to whatever you want.
 Screenshot 1